Wincenttjoi/Wincenttjoi/README.md

 ### I'm a Year 2 Computer Science student studying in NUS!
 - 👯 I’m looking for internship opportunities
-- 🥅 2020 Goals: Contribute to FinTech Society and learn more about DevOps
+- 🥅 2020 Goals: Learn more about Cloud Computing/ DevOps!
 - ⚡ Fun fact: I love to drink coffee

 ---